Pakistan–Turkey relations: Diplomatic relations

 Diplomatic relations between Turkey and Pakistan were established in 1947, soon after Pakistan gained independence as the then largest Muslim country on world map.

-Turkey was among a few countries that quickly recognized Pakistan after its creation and supported its successful bid to become a member of the UN.

 Turkey established diplomatic relations soon after the independence of Pakistan in 1947 and bilateral relations became increasingly close owing to cultural, religious and geopolitical links between the two countries.
 Turkey was among a few countries that quickly recognized Pakistan after its creation and supported its successful bid to become a member of the United Nations.
+In February 1954, Pakistan and Turkey signed the Pact of Mutual Cooperation, a precursor to the Baghdad Pact.
+To reassure its Balkan Pact ally SFR Yugoslavia, which maintained close ties with India, Ankara emphasized that the agreement was not directed against New Delhi.

 Pakistan's founder Muhammad Ali Jinnah expressed admiration for Turkey's founding leader Mustafa Kemal Atatürk and also a desire to develop Pakistan on the Turkish model of modernism.
 Similar ideas were expressed by the former President of Pakistan Pervez Musharraf, who grew up in Turkey and had received extensive military training there.
 Jinnah is honoured as a great leader in Turkey, and a major road of the Turkish capital Ankara, the Cinnah Caddesi is named after him, while roads in Islamabad, Karachi, Lahore, Peshawar, and Larkana are named after Atatürk.
 On 26 October 2009, Recep Tayyip Erdoğan was awarded the Nishan-e-Pakistan and was the fourth world leader who spoke to the Pakistani parliament.

+Recent Developments

+As of 2024, Pakistan–Turkey relations have witnessed several strategic and economic advancements: